stallione/sevt-fall-fy20/README.md

 ## Create New Cluster
 * Select "New Cluster" in the upper right hand of the page.
 ![newCluster](images/newCluster.jpg)

 #### Page 1

 * Populate the fields as follows

 	* Infrastructure Provider - vsphere
-	* Kubernetes Cluster Name - podXX (where XX is your 2 digit pod number)
+	* Kubernetes Cluster Name - podX (where X is your 2 digit pod number)
+		* DO NOT USE DASHES AND REMEMBER THE CASE
 	* Kubernetes Version 1.14.6
 	* ACI-CNI Profile - req-aci
 	* Description - (Optional)